openmainframeproject/cobol-programming-course/COBOL Programming Course #2 - Learning COBOL/COBOL Programming Course #2 - Learning COBOL.md

    ![](Images/image044b.png)

    *Figure  2b.
-The Code4z package of VSCode extensions.*
+The Code4z package of VS Code extensions.*

    **Note:** If your list contains both Z Open Editor and COBOL Language Support, disable one of them, by clicking on the **cog** icon next to the extension in the extensions list, and selecting **disable**.